moj-analytical-services/rpackage_training/README.md

 To read more about documentation more generally go to: https://r-pkgs.org/man.html, and for data objects specifically: https://r-pkgs.org/data.html#documenting-data

-Exercise 9: Create an data.R file in your R folder and paste in the first 22 rows from the one in the eesectors package.
+**Exercise 10:** Create an data.R file in your R folder and paste in the first 22 rows from the one in the eesectors package.
 Amend the contents, generate the nice looking documentation, and then check out the documentation you have created.
 Lastly, push to github.

 # 11. Automating quality assurance checks on input data sets